MikkoLuhtasaari/flashcards/README.md

 ## Installing and starting the server

+* Clone the repository with `git clone https://github.com/MikkoLuhtasaari/flashcards.git`

-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`

-* start the development server with `npm start`
+* Open Expo XDE and open the project folder

+* With Expo XDE you can either
+    * Publish
+        * Publishes your app to Expo Repository
+    * Share
+        * Open application from QR code on real device
+    * Device
+        * Share a connection to emulator via WebSocket

 ## Testing information